 State Information Data Exchange System (SIDES) Implementation — SIDES is a web based system that allows electronic transmission of UI information requests from UI agencies to multi-state employers and/or Third Party Administrators, as well as transmission of replies containing the requested information back to the UI agencies.
 The current implementation of SIDES allows for the exchange of Separation and earnings verification information.

-Treasury Offset Program (TOP) — Implementing the U.S. Department of the Treasury's TOP to recover certain unemployment debts from Federal income tax refunds.
-This strategy is required for those states that received FY 2013 SBRs.
+Treasury Offset Program (TOP) — Implementation of the U.S. Department of the Treasury's TOP to recover certain unemployment debts from Federal income tax refunds.

 Claimant-Employer Messaging — Implementation of a statewide claimant-employer messaging campaign designed to: 1) improve claimants' awareness of their responsibility to report any work and earnings if they are claiming benefits, 2) improve claimants' understanding of work search requirements as a condition of eligibility for benefits, and 3) improve employers' awareness of their responsibility to respond to state requests for separation information and/or earnings/wage verifications.
 A detailed claimant-employer messaging toolkit was published in UIPL No. 11-12 with sample products for states to consider incorporating into their messaging campaigns.

 Employment Service (ES) Registration — Implementing technology or other solutions designed to address improper payments due to a claimant's failure to register with the state's Employment Service or job bank in accordance with the state's UI law.